15 Types of Glands in Human Body & their Functions

 Salivary glands with branches are compound exocrine glands

-These glands have numerous branches in their internal anatomy.
-All these branches collect the secretion to pour out into the main branch.
+All these branches collect the secretion and pour it out into the main branch.
 Examples of this type of gland include salivary glands.

 Endocrine glands